kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 2.md

 Fifty two activity - https://github.com/sugarlabs/fifty-two-activity

+#### Results
 I tried doing the same however the accuracy was not upto the mark and the results generated were quite random

-### Shortage of GPU resources for fine-tuning
+### b.
+Shortage of GPU resources for fine-tuning
-Making situation worse the lack of compute resources made it more difficult to train on the manually created datasets.
-It was observed that as soon as the GPU usage of 15GB was exhausted the fine-tuning was stopped.
-For fine-tuning the models are trained on a dataset for 50-100 or even more epochs.
-More epochs means more GPU run time and also more usage.
-This was most difficult problem to be solved.
+Making matters worse, a shortage of computational resources makes it more difficult to train on manually prepared datasets.
+It was discovered that fine-tuning ended as soon as the GPU's 15GB utilization was exhausted.
+For fine-tuning, the models are trained on a dataset for 50-100 or more epochs. higher epochs result in higher GPU run time and utilization.
+This was the most hardest challenge to tackle.

+#### Solutions We Tried
+Our mentors Walter, Ibiam, and Devin began emailing cloud computing businesses about funding and supporting us with a few compute units.

+#### Results:
+We were unable to secure a subscription from the firms we emailed, therefore the problem of a lack of resources continued.

-### Low accuracy
+### c.
+Low accuracy.
-One common doubt which may arise is that pygame being a python library can be well understood by models like codellama then what's the issue with that.
+One recurrent question is whether pygame, as a Python library, can be easily understood by models such as codellama.
-1. Cannot generate complex codes
+1. Cannot produce complicated codes.
-2. Codes it generated had several syntax and logical errors
+2. The codes it created included various syntax and logical mistakes.

-These all errors made me think of an entirely different approach RAG for acheiving our tasks.
+All of these obstacles prompted me to consider a completely new strategy to completing our objectives.
+RAG requires fewer resources while producing the expected results.
+Hence we diverted our focus to RAG approach.

+## 3. Sugar Presentation🖥
+This week our mentors had scheduled a Live youtube streaming video in which we all had to present our ideas and our workflow for the project we where working on.

+Click [here](https://www.youtube.com/live/k7eY-tkl2zw?si=uYhDzTmQB50bgJ48) to view all the Sugar Projects for GSoC'24 and DMP program.

+This is the link to my PPT which I presented- [PPT](https://docs.google.com/presentation/d/11dck4oTrR32J-sOLBcb10KWExGrtwmlM/edit?usp=drive_link&ouid=105835308257191314131&rtpof=true&sd=true)